HeitorPerez/Bike-Store-Relational-Database-SQL/Results.md

 | Mireya     | 164         | Santa Cruz Bikes |
 | Kali       | 88          | Rowlett Bikes    |
 | Layla      | 86          | Rowlett Bikes    |

+This table shows the number of orders of each staff member and their store name.
+After looking at the results it confirm the data shown in Table 1.
+Here, we can clearly see that the Staff Members who work in Baldwin bikes have a much higher  sales volume than those in other stores.
+We also see that the discrepancy between staff members within the same store is low, indicating that the stores have a really good distribution of oders among the staff.